FifoF/novelette/README.md

 Expected release late March 2023 (moved to mid-April).

+UPDATE, April 7, 2023: Getting closer.
+Re-activated language support for more Western European languages.
+No big issues remain, although there may be bugs lurking in some of the settings (not to my knowledge).
+Still need to work on Swainson fonts.
+Still need to work on documentation.
+Need to decide what to leave in, what to take out.
+Still wating for 2023 binaries on my platform (I cannot get them from TUG or build them myself).

 UPDATE, April 3, 2023: Getting closer.
 Will work some more on the Swainson fonts, documentation, minor tweaks.